ScanLab-ossi/SDN-DCRNN/README.md

 ```bash
 pip install -r requirements.txt
 ```
+If this is an issue (to do with python package management), you can use a virtualenv python environment.
 ## Dataset Preparation
 We assume the data format used is a folder of an experiment simulated using [SDNSandbox](https://www.github.com/yossisolomon/SDNSandbox "SDNSanbox's Github page") - an SDN testbed for researchers.